Teddy Wilson (television personality): Mighty Trains

 Wilson is currently host of Mighty Trains.
 The series airs in over 100 countries, including in the United States on Smithsonian Channel and Discovery Channel in Canada.

 In each one-hour episode, he brings rail fans on a memorable train trip in a scenic global location.
 Since premiering in 2016 the series has spanned 6 continents, covering trains in Switzerland, Japan, Norway, Australia, Ecuador, India, Spain, New Zealand, Sweden, Thailand, South Africa, Italy, Peru, Vietnam, Serbia & Montenegro, Canada, and the United States.Mighty Trains won the Gold Medal in the "Travel and Tourism" category at the 2018 New York Festival's World's Best TV & Film Awards.

 The series was recently renewed for a fourth season, with production occurring in late 2019 and early 2020.

+In 2022, he was cohost with Aliya Jasmine of the spinoff series The Mightiest.